Kings Mountain National Military Park

 Having utter contempt for the untrained and ill equipped men opposing him, Ferguson failed to even fortify his encampment.
 All was well as far as he knew.
 He was dreaming of an easy victory and the glory it would bring right up until 3:00 in the afternoon when the first shots rang out.

 Loyalist forces faced fire from all directions.
-Patriot’s fought frontier style, hiding behind trees and rocks.
-And at the top of the hill, the Loyalists were clearly silhouetted against the sky.
+Patriot’s fought frontier style, hiding behind trees and rocks while at the top of the hill, the Loyalists were clearly silhouetted against the afternoon sky.

 As Patriot forces reached the top of the mountain and commenced a final push into the Loyalist camp, white flags began to fly from the defeated British.
 Ferguson still on his horse drew his sword and cut down any white flag he saw.